cugos/cugos.github.com/2025-fall-fling/index.md

       Model-based geostatistics can be a powerful framework for understanding spatial data, but the difficulty of setting up these models has inhibited their widespread use.
 This talk introduces model-based geostatistics using the open-source <a href="https://henryspatialanalysis.github.io/mbg/">mbg</a> package in R. Using examples from public health and transportation planning, we will explore different approaches to spatial regression, link our outcomes to underlying spatial predictors, and highlight the importance of model validation in the age of AI.

   - type: Talk
+    title: "Dead trees and where to find them: predicting forest mortality in the western United States"
+    time: 3:15 PM
+    speaker: Keenan Ganz | University of Washington
+    bio: |
+      <strong>Keenan Ganz</strong> is a PhD student in the <strong>UW School of Environmental and Forest Sciences</strong>.
+He uses remote sensing data to study how forests respond to drought.
+    description: |
+      Tree death is normal and even healthy for forests.
+However, climate change is increasing the frequency and severity of excess tree mortality caused by drought and wood-boring insects.
+Understanding why mortality happens would serve several forest management objectives.
+This presentation will examine our ability to forecast drought and insect-induced tree mortality from remote sensing products, evaluate the role of autocorrelation in this phenomenon, and chart a path for improved understanding of forest loss.

+  - type: Talk
     title: Identifying environmental drivers of <i>Aedes aegypti</i> and <i>Aedes albopictus</i> abundance in the Dallas-Fort Worth metroplex using Random Forest modeling
-    time: ~
+    time: 3:35 PM
     speaker: Nathanial O'Dell | UW Department of Epidemiology
     bio: |
       <strong>Nathanial O'Dell</strong> is a second year Epidemiology MPH student in the <strong>UW School of Public Health</strong>.
-His work revolves around using spatiotemporal data to describe trends in vector ecology, specifically as it pertains to Aedes aegypti in the United States.
+His work revolves around using spatiotemporal data to describe trends in vector ecology, specifically as it pertains to <i>Aedes aegypti</i> in the United States.
     description: |
       <i>Aedes aegypti</i> and <i>Aedes albopictus</i> are 2 medically important vectors that have established populations globally.
 In the United States, <i>Ae. aegypti</i> populations declined post-<i>Ae. albopictus</i> introduction, though both species now can be readily found throughout the Southern US.
 Despite overlapping distributions, there are few studies that investigate and compare the drivers of abundance at spatial scales relevant to mosquito control and surveillance districts.
 To address this limitation, we analyzed longitudinal mosquito surveillance data from the Dallas–Fort Worth metroplex, Texas.
 We trained a Random Forest model on a subset of <i>Ae. aegypti</i> and <i>Ae. albopictus</i> data and meteorological and sociodemographic variables from Tarrant and Dallas counties to predict the abundance of both species within the Dallas–Fort Worth metroplex.
 Additionally, we interpolated predictions to map mosquito abundance at unsampled locations.
       <br/><br/>